vladik095/JavaL/README.md

-# Tutorial and QR Code Management
+# Logs and QR Code Management

-This project provides an API for managing tutorials and generating QR codes.
+This project provides an API for managing logss and generating QR codes.
 It utilizes Spring Boot for backend functionality.

 ## Project Structure